 Voice assistant apps like Bixby are a great example of the ability of some apps to access and make changes to system settings, as they use enhanced permissions to enable or disable settings like GPS at your command.
 This level of access can have have serious consequences to your privacy and security if granted for a questionable app.

-Open the above menu to access this setting, and once inside, examine the list of apps carefully.
+To access, navigate to Settings –> Apps –> Menu button –> Special access –> Change system settings, and examine the list of apps carefully once inside.
 Look for any third-party app that you think shouldn't have this permission enabled, and tap on the toggle next to it to disable the feature.

 Providing a personalized, streamlined experience is vital for any app to succeed, and because of this, many will ask for permission to monitor data related to your smartphone habits.
 This information gathering can vary from finding out your carrier, where you're located and the language you've set, to monitoring apps you use and how often you interact with them.